stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 return PRIMITIVES.getOrDefault(type, type);
 ```

-Where the primitives mappings is a lookup table defined as follows:
+Where the primitives mapping is a lookup table defined as follows:

 ```java
 public static final String BYTE = Byte.TYPE.getName();